DavidePiccinini/ERL_First_Assignment/README.md

 ## Installation and Running Procedure

-Create a folder called *"erl_first_assignment"* in your ROS workspace's *"/src"* folder and then clone this repository inside it.
+First of all, clone this repository inside your ROS workspace's *"/src"* folder .

 Then, navigate to the *"/scripts"* folder and make the three Python scripts executable with:
 ```